foreverphoenix/the-phoenix-flavour/The-Phoenix-Flavour-3-2/02-Mod-Installation.md

 ### Additional Instructions

 - Delete the following file(s) and/or folder(s):
+  - `textures\effects\gradients\gradwhitewater.dss`
-  * `Particle Patch for ENB SSE.esp`
+  - `Particle Patch for ENB SSE.esp`

 > The plugin is not needed.
 Its functionality was replaced by ENB Helper.
+The texture can cause water spray to look much darker than intended with Realistic Water Two.

 ## 1.10 [Static Mesh Improvement Mod (SMIM)](https://www.nexusmods.com/skyrimspecialedition/mods/659/?tab=files)